Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Results

-In the previous analysis, we assumed that the superposition of GW signals emitted by all SMBBH systems within the simulated light cone together form the GWB signal, which is correct for current PTAs.
-Actually, some individual GW sources can be detected by more powerful PTAs with enough SNR $\varrho$ ($\varrho>8$) in the future.
-So these individual GW sources can be resolvable and separated from background.
-For future CPTA and SKA-PTA featuring greater detection capability and higher accuracy (The parameters related to their experimental configurations are presented in Table~\ref{tab:para}), {assuming a 20-years' observation period}, we calculated the SNR of our sampling SMBBHs based on Equation~(85) in \cite{2022ApJ...939...55G}, and selected those GW sources that can be resolved by these future PTAs.
-We show the three dimensional spatial distribution of these selected individual sources in Figure~\ref{fig:SNRCPTA} (CPTA) and \ref{fig:SNRSKA} (SKA-PTA), where we also use colors to represent the SNR of each source.
-Our results suggest that, future CPTA is projected to detect 53 individual GW sources with SNR $\varrho>8$ during 20 years’ observation time, while SKA-PTA is expected to identify 5775 individual GW sources with the same observation duration.
-(See also \cite{2023ApJ...955..132C}).
+It is expected that more individual GW sources can be detected by more powerful PTAs with enough SNR $\varrho$ ($\varrho>8$) in the future.
+So these individual GW sources can actually be resolvable and separated from background.
+For future CPTA and SKA-PTA featuring greater detection capability and higher accuracy (The parameters expected to achieve for their experimental configurations are presented in Table~\ref{tab:para}), assuming a 20-years' observation period and considering unresolvable GWB as noise, we calculated the SNR of our sampling SMBBHs based on { the following equation \citep{2022ApJ...939...55G, 2025ApJ...978..104G}:

-The statistical distribution of SNRs of all individual GW sources for CPTA (red) and SKA-PTA (green) are shown in Figure~\ref{fig:SNRdis}.
-From the figure, one can observe the highest achievable SNR for the most optimistic individual cases.
-CPTA is capable of detecting individual sources with SNR of several tens, while for SKA-PTA, with its advanced configuration, is expected to detect GW sources with SNR that could exceed 100.

-Based on these resolvable individual GW sources by future PTAs, we can again use spherical harmonic expansion to analyze the angular power spectrum relating to their number density distributions across the celestial sphere.
-Since the number of detectable individual GW sources for CPTA is rather limited, we mainly focus on the individual GW sources that are detectable by SKA-PTA.
-We further plotted their two dimensional angular distribution in Figure~\ref{fig:indGWmap}, and the result, i.e., the $C_l$'s as a function of $l$, is shown in Figure~\ref{fig:c_lSKA}.
-The behavior is similar to that of Figure~\ref{fig:c_lstrain} and \ref{fig:c_lshell}.